AdvaitBorkar/Opps/README.md

 git pull -> make sure version is up to date

+git add .
 git commit -m "message"
-git push origin "branch name"
+git push origin HEAD:master (not sure about this line)